-Note that the Version 05 GPROF estimates for MHS and ATMS do not provide estimates for the 5 and 8 footprints (respectively) at each swath edge for the period starting at the beginning of the GPM era (12 March 2014).
+Note that the V05 GPROF estimates for AMSU-B, ATMS, MHS, and SAPHIR do not provide estimates for the 5, 8, 5, and 5 footprints (respectively) at each swath edge.
 This is due to algorithm issues as revealed in early testing.
-As well, note that the Version 05 GPROF-TMI estimates had not been computed for the GPM era when the IMERG Final Run was retrospectively processed, so TMI is not presently included in the V05 IMERG Final datasets.
-Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 05 IMERG, compared to previous versions.
+Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 06 IMERG.
 Future reprocessings will correct these issues.